Quick Details

 -

-In this course, you will go through all processes of making a simple knife.
-First, a design for the shape of the blade is made on a sheet of metal, especially chosen for its long-lasting strength.
+In this knife-making course, you will learn every step of crafting a high-quality, custom knife.
+The journey begins with designing the shape of the blade, the blade is made on a sheet of metal, which is made of durable high-carbon steel or another specialized metal especially chosen for its long-lasting strength.

-Using a hammer, cutter and anvil, the blade and tang (the metal part which extends into the handle) are cut out and then thrust into the crackling embers of the furnace.
+Using traditional tools like hammer, cutter and anvil, the blade and tang (the metal part which extends into the handle) are meticulously forged and cut out.
+The metal is then placed into the glowing embers of a furnace or forge to heat it to the right temperature for blacksmithing.

 Alternating blows with the maker, the learner will then work the blade with a hammer to continue shaping it.
 The blade then has any imperfections trimmed by a hydraulic cutting machine, before it heads to the grindstone to be sharpened.